DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 `$ gpg --import pgp.txt`

-Now use the “detached signature” (.asc) to check that the installation file you downloaded was signed with the signing key we imported:
+Now use the “detached signature” (.asc) to check that the installation file you downloaded was signed with the signing key we imported (change the name of the files if you use a different version):

 `$ gpg --verify Wasabi-1.1.1.msi.asc Wasabi-1.1.1.msi`